 April 2019-Garden City, New York

-The FINRA records of James B. Schwartz , a stock broker who is not currently registered and who was last employed by Joseph Gunnar & Co. , disclose a pending regulatory matter, 2 pending customer disputes, 7 prior final customer disputes and 6a currently outstanding judgement/lien.
+The FINRA records of James B. Schwartz , a former stock broker who worked for Aegis Capital from 8/2013-6/2016 and was last employed by Joseph Gunnar & Co. , disclose that he was recently barred from the securities industry, 2 pending customer disputes, 7 prior final customer disputes and a currently outstanding judgement/lien.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.